lamyongxian/cs5439-spring4shell/README.md

 2. Open up src/main/resources/application.properties in the source project.
 3. Ensure database credentials _jdbc.url, jdbc.username and jdbc.password_ are correct.
 Save for any change.
 4. Open the Maven tab located on the right-hand side of the IDE, and go to `Spring Maven Webapp` >  `Lifecycle` > `package`.
-5. spring4shell.war should appear under `target/` directory of the project root.
+5. ROOT.war should appear under `target/` directory of the project root.

 - Using Maven
 1. Ensure Maven is installed in the system and added into System Environmental PATH (Refer to https://maven.apache.org/install.html).